izzy659/bimm143_github/README.md

 # bimm143_github
-my classwork from W25 BIMM143 UCSD
+my classwork from W25 BIMM143 at UCSD